 Qualified already takes care of replacing coding pre-screen tests and coding interviews, with Assess code challenges and Interact code-pairing sessions.
 However can it also replace manually administered take-home tests?

 Depending on what sort of tasks you hope to give for the take-home test, it most likely can.
 Better yet, you may even be able to automatically score some or all of the project (depending on how open-ended it is).
 No matter what, if you utilize Qualified as your solution for take-home projects, you will have a consistent system for administering and reviewing submissions.

 So what can you use within Qualified to give the equivalent of a take-home project?

-Multi-File Code Challenges are a new feature (currently in private beta, contact us to find out more) that allows you to achieve this.
+Project Code Challenges are a new feature that allows you to achieve this.
 It takes the Code Challenge format and expands it so that you can do test an entire project.
 You can learn more about it here.

 This challenge format allows you to provide a take-home project type of experience.
 It has these traits in common with what you would expect from a take-home challenge:

 - Allows for existing project files and a base project structure to be defined